-If you were an Australian resident, you may be able to claim a credit for Australian withholding tax you have borne on an Australian source dividend, interest or royalty included in your distribution from a non-resident trust.
+If you were an Australian resident, you may be able to claim a credit for Australian withholding tax you have borne on an Australian source dividend, interest, royalty or payment from an Australian managed fund included in your distribution from a non-resident trust.
 A non-resident trust is a trust which, for all of the income year:

-only has non-resident trustees, or

-- has its central management and control outside Australia. - 1 Were you an Australian resident in receipt of, or entitled to receive, Australian source income from a non-resident trust? - NO
+- only has non-resident trustees, and - has its central management and control outside Australia. - 1 Were you an Australian resident in receipt of, or entitled to receive, Australian source income from a non-resident trust? - NO YES